Preserving Maryland's Conservation Agency History

 Significant Garrett County State Forest and State Parks Monuments

-The following are the first two of an occasional series about Significant Garrett County State Forest and State Park Monuments and Landmarks In Maryland.
+The following are the first three of an occasional series about Significant Garrett County State Forest and State Park Monuments and Landmarks In Maryland.

 On or about January 30, 1907, Fred W. Besley walked up these stairs to the first Garrett County Court House in Oakland to file a deed for 1,917 acres of land which became Maryland’s first State Forest Reserve.